divyanshupundir/mavlink-kotlin/README.md

 ## Usage

 ### Dependencies
+The latest artifacts are available on [Maven Central](https://central.sonatype.com/namespace/com.divpundir.mavlink).
-Declare Maven Central repository for the dependencies, and add the `mavlink-kotlin` and the `definitions` artifact to the dependencies block in the `build.gradle.kts`.
+Add the `mavlink-kotlin` and the `definitions` dependencies to your `build.gradle.kts`.

 ```kotlin
 implementation("com.divpundir.mavlink:mavlink-kotlin:$version")